cyverse-gis/neon-shiny-browser/README.md

 # NEON-Shiny-Browser

-A multifunctional R Shiny map tool deployed locally and designed to make NEON data accessible, visualized, and easy to interact with.
-This is a version of the [CyVerse NEON Browser](https://github.com/cyverse-gis/CyVerse-NEON-Browser) meant to be deployed locally.
-The CyVerse NEON Browser is an equivalent app, except hosted by [CyVerse](https://cyverse.org); acessible to users online, it can be found on the CyVerse [Discovery Environment](https://www.cyverse.org/discovery-environment).
+A multifunctional R Shiny map and data API download tool.
+Designed to make NEON API data accessible in RStuduio.
+This version is meant to be deployed locally, on your own computer or virtual machine.
+The [CyVerse NEON Browser](https://github.com/cyverse-gis/CyVerse-NEON-Browser) can be used in the CyVerse [Discover Environment](https://de.cyverse.org) to download NEON data to your CyVerse Data Store.

+The app can be run in RStudio or RStudio-Server (online).

 ## Overview